mitmedialab/unhangout-installer/INSTALL.md

 ## Development setup with Vagrant

+ * Install an SSH keypair on the host machine if one doesn't exist already.
  * Install [Git](http://git-scm.com), [Vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org).
 OS X [Homebrew](http://brew.sh) users, consider easy installation via [Homebrew Cask](http://caskroom.io). *NOTE:* VirtualBox 5.x appears to have some issues creating symlinks.
 Until this issue is resolved, recommend to install the latest 4.3.x version (Homebrew Cask users can use [homebrew-cask-versions](https://github.com/caskroom/homebrew-versions)).
+ * Run the following command to checkout this project: ```git clone https://github.com/unhangout/unhangout-installer.git```
  * From the command line, change to the <code>vagrant</code> directory, and you'll find <code>settings.sh.example</code>.
 Copy that file in the same directory to <code>settings.sh</code>.
  * Edit to taste, the default values will most likely work just fine.
  * From the command line, run <code>./development-environment-init.sh</code>.
  * Once the script successfully completes the pre-flight checks, it will automatically handle the rest of the installation and setup.
 Relax, grab a cup of chai, and watch the setup process roll by on screen. :)
  * After script completion, run <code>./manage-vm.sh start</code>.
  * Visit <code>https://localhost:7778</code> in your browser, and you should see the main page for the Unhangout software.
- * The setup script outputs optional configuration you can add to your .ssh/config file, to enable easy root SSH access to the server if you configured an SSH pubkey as above.
+ * If the setup script finds an SSH pubkey in the default location of the host's HOME directory, it will automatically install that pubkey to the VM.
+The end of the script outputs optional configuration you can add to your .ssh/config file, to enable easy root SSH access to the server.
  * The installed virtual machine can be controlled like any other Vagrant VM.
 See [this Vagrant cheat sheet](http://notes.jerzygangi.com/vagrant-cheat-sheet) for more details.
  * If for any reason the installation fails, or you just want to completely remove the installed virtual machine, run the <code>vagrant/kill-development-environment.sh</code> script from the command line.

 ## Production setup